Senior Travel Insurance

 - Entry to attractions – Many places that you may want to visit whilst abroad will have different fees for senior travellers.
 Make sure to ask if these aren’t advertised just in case they do offer it!

-Look ahead to where you will be staying - if it looks like laundry facilities will be available then pack less clothes and just do some washing on the journey.
+- Look ahead to where you will be staying: if it looks like laundry facilities will be available then pack fewer clothes and just do some washing on the journey.

 Countries and rental companies will differ in how they treat people over a certain age wanting to rent a car.
 Age limits vary from between 50 to 75 and up, and there may be surcharges.
 Each car hire company will use a different insurance provider, and so the upper age limit will increase or vary between companies.
 There are also rules to be aware of in each country.